nprasad2077/project-2/Project Overview.md

 | About Me | Information about this project |

 ## Time Frames

-Time frames are also key in the development cycle.
-You have limited time to code all phases of the project.
-Your estimates can then be used to evaluate project possibilities based on time needed and the actual time you have before the project must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add an additional hour or two to each component to play it safe.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | ------ | :---: |  :---: | :---: | :---: |